adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

-* Fix Remove-GraphApplicationCertificate by keyid removing other keys!!!
 * Rename some consent parameters in New-GraphApplication for consistency with other commands.
 * Make Set-GraphApplicationCertificate make only one request when multiple certificate paths are specified by the pipeline.
 * Make exportedcertficatepath member of new-graph*certificate use a fully qualified path